About Paro Festival Tour - Festival Date 08 April - 12 April 2025

 • Entrance fees for Museums and Monuments.

-• English Speaking Local guide. g.
-Sightseeing.
+• English Speaking Local guide

 • Visa fee USD 40